 Can I purchase tickets at the door?

-Tickets are available (on a first-come, first-served basis) at the door of select Smithsonian Associates in-person events.
+Tickets are available at the door on a first-come, first-served basis for select in-person programs and events.

 Tickets for tours and studio arts workshops are not available at the door.